kairosity/mp4-lionize/README.md

 - Admin can upload their own files, therefore opening up a long list of potential security vulnerabilities.
 While Django has some pretty good security protection, as part of further development I would look to expand upon that protection with features that specifically target uploaded files.

-- The lack of a CSP is something of a vulnerability and as testament to its impact, it is the reason the application scores somewhat poorly using Mozilla's secruity testing (outlined further in testing.md).
-It will have to be implemented at a later date.
+- The lack of a CSP is something of a vulnerability evidenced by the lesser scores the app received from Mozilla's secruity testing (outlined further in testing.md).
+A CSP will have to be implemented at a later date.

 #### back to [contents](#table-of-contents)